habbazettt/sampahin-client/README.md

 ## Licenses

-This project is licensed under the MIT License - see the `LICENSE` file for details
+This project is licensed under the MIT License - see the `LICENSE.md` file for details

 <img src="./public/Home Page - pic.png"/>